-That means the following baubles are on the line for that rematch:
+The following baubles are on the line for this rematch:

 - The WBC title held by Haney